• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

 The Importance of Filing Taxes and Hiring Tax Services

-Paying taxes is a civic duty, and avoiding it can lead to steep penalties and possible legal consequences.
-To ensure your financial stability, it’s essential to pay your taxes on time.
+Paying taxes is a civic duty; avoiding it can lead to steep penalties and possible legal consequences.
+To ensure your financial stability, paying your taxes on time is essential.
 While the process may be tiring, it’s crucial to start preparing for tax day in advance.

 Late tax payments result in penalties, primarily the failure-to-file penalty.
 You’ll pay an additional 5% of the amount owed, and each month you’re late, you’ll pay an additional 5% up to 25%.
 If you file 60 days late, you’ll owe 100% of the taxes owed or $135.